bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 The following example (see the custom-section.html [source](https://github.com/mdn/webassembly-examples/blob/master/other-examples/custom-section.html) and [live example](https://mdn.github.io/webassembly-examples/other-examples/custom-section.html)) compiles the loaded simple-name-section.wasm byte code.

-We then do a check using `WebAssembly.Module.customSections`, looking to see whether the module instance contains a “name” custom section by checking that its `length` is more than 0.
-Since there is a “name” section in the example, an `ArrayBuffer` object is returned.
+We then do a check using `WebAssembly.Module.customSections`, looking to see whether the module instance contains a "name” custom section by checking that its `length` is more than 0.
+Since there is a "name” section in the example, an `ArrayBuffer` object is returned.

     WebAssembly.compileStreaming(fetch('simple-name-section.wasm'))
     .then(function(mod) {